Caleb-Ellefson/GrowByte/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Growbyte is a scalable IoT platform for soil monitoring devices.
-Devices dynamically connect to Wi-Fi, securely authenticate with the backend, and start streaming data with minimal setup.
-Checkout the demo <a href=""> here. </a>
+Growbyte is a scalable IoT platform that delivers real-time soil monitoring with minimal setup.
+Devices connect securely, start streaming data automatically, and integrate seamlessly with your dashboard.
+Check out the <a href="">demo.</a>

 <br />